ianoti/Andela_Camp/README.md

 # Andela_Camp
-This Git repository to be used throughout the Andela Bootcamp.
-It contains the primenumbers module written in Python 3 to print prime numbers upto a limit specified when calling the function.
+This Git repository to be used throughout the Andela Bootcamp. primenumbers.py is the Python 3 module to print prime numbers upto a limit specified when calling the function.

+car.py holds is the Python 3 module for the OOP Car class assignement

+data_type.py holds the Python 3 module for the Data types lab

+fizz_buzz.py is the Python 3 module for the FizzBuzz assignement

+structure.py is the Python 3 module holding my implementation of a Real world problem modelled using OOP